out + about

 A popular location for both the birdlife and the enthusiasts who wish to observe them.

-It can be found just a few kilometres south of the town of Forbes and features 4 "hides" allowing people the opportunity to view the birds in their habitat.
+It can be found just a few kilometres south of the town of Forbes and features four "hides" allowing people the opportunity to view the birds in their habitat.

-Enter via Greens Road (turn right when coming from town), and catch sight of the magnificent goanna sculpture (aka Gugaa) as you take the path into the reserve area from the carpark.
+Enter via Greens Road (turn right when going from town), and catch sight of the magnificent goanna sculpture (aka Gugaa) as you take the path into the reserve area from the carpark.